UNSWComputing/PyBullet-Nao-Motion-Editor/README.md

 You can now adjust the sliders to move the Nao model's joints.

-To capture a keyframe, click the capture keyframe button.
+To capture a keyframe, click the capture keyframe button(scroll down to the bottom of all the sliders).
 This records the joint values internally.

 To generate a `.pos` file, close the pybullet window or hit `ESC`.
 A file with the name `test-motion-2.pos` should get generated.